Skip to content

 implementation object ?

-This means that without any additional tricks and taking advantage of the optimizations mentioned in the table one has to assume that each object will require 4 * sizeof(void*) bytes.
+This means that without any additional optimizations and taking advantage of the optimizations mentioned in the table above, one should assume that each object will require 4 * sizeof(void*) bytes.

-Without taking advantage of these optimizations and when using things like std::string the size can become much larger.
+Without taking advantage of these optimizations and when using data structures like std::string, the size can become significantly larger.

 Devices#

 Devices contain the object tree.
-This means that they usually store at least one pointer/reference for each object.
-Static devices can in principle be built by storing objects directly in place, which means that this can be further reduced.
-In static devices it is best to measure their size using sizeof to understand in detail how much memory they use.
+This means that they usually store at least one pointer or reference for each object.
+Static devices can in principle be built by storing objects directly in place, which means that this overhead can be further reduced.
+For static devices, it is best to measure their size using sizeof to understand in detail how much memory they use.

 The situation in dynamic devices is more complex:

-• Dynamic devices using aes70::dynamic_device::device will allocate each object using a shared_ptr which comes with a certain overhead depending on the implementation.
-Then, all objects will be store in a std::unordered_map by their object number.
-In addition to that, each aes70::dynamic_device::block will contain shared_ptr to each object in a std::vector.
-This means that the memory used will be at least 2 * sizeof(shared_ptr) + 4 per object stored in the device.
+• Dynamic devices using aes70::dynamic_device::device will allocate each object using a shared_ptr, which comes with a certain overhead depending on the implementation.
+Then, all objects will be stored in a std::unordered_map by their object number.
+In addition to that, each aes70::dynamic_device::block will contain a shared_ptr to each object in a std::vector.
+This means that the memory used will be at least 2 * sizeof(shared_ptr) + 4 bytes per object stored in the device.

 • Dynamic devices using aes70::dynamic_device::linear_device will store objects in a global std::vector instead of using std::shared_ptr.
-This can reduce memory usage quite a bit, however at least 2 * sizeof(shared_ptr) per object.
+This can reduce memory usage quite a bit; however, it will still use at least 2 * sizeof(shared_ptr) per object.

-In both situations it helps to take advantage of the reserve() methods in the device and block classes to pre-allocate sufficient capacity to store all object before adding them to the device.
-Still the above implementation does add overhead which cannot be avoided.
+In both situations, it helps to take advantage of the reserve() methods in the device and block classes to pre-allocate sufficient capacity to store all objects before adding them to the device.
+Still, the above implementation does add overhead that cannot be avoided.

 Connections#